gajdipajti/arduino_stepper_control/README.md

 ## LabView GUI
  * Created with LabView v14.
- * Created an initial demo LabView GUI for the Arduino code.
+ * Created an initial demo LabView GUI for the Arduino code (NEMA only).
  * Covers all arduino functions.
 No extra functionality/calculation.
  * With tooltips on the GUI.
  * Creates a settings file and command log (if enabled) to the default LabView Data folder.